hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 ![Diagram of Application Architecture](Services)

-Everyone sees what they saw before, plus everyone who's dependent on ModuleP can also see a new module called `Services`.
-This is a new cross-module framework where our emtpy registrations are defined. `Services`, in turn, can only see ModuleP as that's where it gets the model and protocol definitions that it needs to create its Factory's.
+Everyone sees what they saw before, plus everyone who's dependent on ModuleP can also see a new module called `Services` which is a new cross-module framework where our empty registrations are defined. `Services` in turn, can only see ModuleP in order to get the model and protocol definitions it needs to create its Factory's.

 Our original `accountLoading` Factory, which lived in ModuleP in the original example, now lives in Services.